 Having a substitute teacher can be welcome news for some students.
 For those students, it can be a chance to try to break the rules and hopefully do less work.
-For other students—especially children with special needs—having a substitute teacher can be a source of uncertainly, anxiety, frustration and fear.
+For other students—especially children with special needs—having a substitute teacher can be a source of uncertainly, anxiety, frustration, and fear.
 In addition, when having a substitute means that special needs kids miss out on receiving needed supports or accommodations, a substitute can mean a difficult day, missed opportunities for learning, and even getting in trouble.

 It’s not easy to be a substitute teacher.
 Substitutes have the very difficult job of learning a new classroom routine, teaching new material, and interacting with unfamiliar students in a difficult and sometimes tense temporary situation.
-As the parent of child with special needs, you can help the teacher and the class by helping the substitute communicate better with your child.
+As the parent of a child with special needs, you can help the teacher and the class by helping the substitute communicate better with your child.
 How?
 Parents might consider whether any of the following steps would be useful for their child in light of his or her unique needs:

 For children who have behavior issues in particular, it is important that parents convey to teachers the expectation that substitutes will know of a child’s behavior triggers, and of any behavior intervention plan or strategies for managing challenging behaviors.
 Any safe persons or other resources for the child in cases of difficulties should be identified.

-Ask for a written copy of your child’s sub plan.
+Ask for a written copy of your child’s sub-plan.
 Parents can also ask the teacher to include for the substitute the parent’s contact information in case any questions arise.

 2) Prepare your child at the start of the school year for what will happen if there’s a sub.
 Especially for children who have difficulty with transitions, it may be helpful for them to know that classroom rules still apply when there’s a substitute.
-For students who have difficulty following social cues, it may also be helpful to explain that the substitute teacher is the teacher and the one who is in charge for the day.
-Some students may need you tell them that they should follow the substitute’s directions, even if she or he does things a little differently than the regular teacher.
-Social stories and role playing may help some students feel more prepared for the surprise of a substitute teacher.
+For students who have difficulty following social cues, it may also be helpful to explain that the substitute teacher is the teacher and the one who is in charge of the day.
+Some students may need you to tell them that they should follow the substitute’s directions, even if she or he does things a little differently than the regular teacher.
+Social stories and role-playing may help some students feel more prepared for the surprise of a substitute teacher.

 3) For older students, parents can help their children by encouraging them to self-advocate.
 A child may need help.
 You know your child best.
 One mother places her son’s IEP accommodations on an index card.
-She gives her child this card to keep in his desk and he hands it to any substitute.
+She gives her child this card to keep on his desk and he hands it to any substitute.

 Older children can list their own accommodations.
 They may be able to explain to the substitute when they need to use required modifications and accommodations, such as extended time on assignments or tests.